You Can Start a Profitable YouTube Channel in 2025

 Unless you are a celebrity, the harsh truth is no one is interested in your life.
 Most people are on YouTube for personal gain: self-gratification, education, or solutions.

-It can be a simple problem like how to tie a tie, save money with a low income, or relate well with your boss.
+You might be offering a simple solution like how to tie a tie, save money with a low income, or relate well with your boss.

-They are on YouTube because they need their problem solved.
-If you are not available to solve their problem, especially as a small new YouTuber, they’ll go to another person who has a solution to their problem.
+Many of us are on YouTube because we need our problem solved.
+If you are not available to solve that problem, especially as a small new YouTuber, we will go to another person who has a solution to our problem.

 What problem are you solving?